sccity/spillman-api-img/README.md

 cd /opt
 git clone https://github.com/sccity/spillman-api-img.git
 ```
 Edit the docker-compose.yaml file and change $PWD/config to the location of your images.
 Leave unchanged to test with test.png/test.jpg.
+You will also need to edit the settings.yaml file with database settings.
 ```
 ./server.sh start
 ```